Reach Records: 2014—present

 January 28, 2014, saw the release of Andy Mineo's EP Never Land, selling 26,000 units the first week, charting at No 13 overall on the Billboard 200.
 On March 4, KB released his EP entitled 100.
 The EP peaked to No. 22 overall on Billboard 200 while selling 14,000 units the first week.
 Tedashii released his fourth album, Below Paradise, on May 27, three years after his previous release.
 The album peaked at No. 17 on the Billboard 200, while selling more than 13,800 units the first week.
 Lecrae released Anomaly, the follow-up to the Grammy-winning album Gravity on September 9.
 The album debuted at No. 1 on the Billboard 200, with first-week sales of 88,587 copies in the United States.
 It is the first time an album topped both the Billboard 200 and the Gospel Albums chart.
 Lecrae also became the fifth artist, after Chris Tomlin (2013), TobyMac (2012), LeAnn Rimes (1997) and Bob Carlisle (1997) to score a No. 1 album on both Christian Albums and the Billboard 200.
 Anomaly also marks the sixth time that Lecrae topped the Gospel Albums chart and the fifth time he topped the Christian Albums chart.
 Since then, Lecrae has released two albums.
 He released All Things Work Together in 2017 and Let the Trap Say Amen (a collaborative album with Zaytoven) in 2018.
-He has also been featured on many single hits, including "Coming in Hot", his latest, a duo with Andy Mineo.
+He has also been featured on many single hits, including "Coming In Hot", his latest, a duo with Andy Mineo.
 In its second week of sales, the album sold 27,000 copies, bringing the total to 115,000 copies sold.
 In its third week of sales, the album sold another 17,000 copies, bringing the total to 137,000 copies.
 As of October 8, 2014, the album has sold 149,000 copies.

 On January 13, 2016, Reach Records announced that one of its on-staff producers, Gawvi, formerly known as G-Styles, was signed as an official artist, and that he would be releasing his first studio album, We Belong.
 It was released March 2017.
 Gawvi was dropped from the label in February 2022, after, in the aftermath of his 2020 divorce, allegations surfaced that he had sent multiple women unsolicited sexually explicit photos of himself.

 On October 28, 2022, Reach Records signed Nigerian born, UK based award-winning musician, singer-songwriter, Limoblaze, to its roster.

+On June 13, 2024, Reach Records announced their latest signee Jackie Hill Perry.
+She dropped her single "First Draft" the following day, making it her first single release under the label.

+On February 6, 2025, the label signed Puerto Rican artist Alexxander to the roster following his appearance on the 116 track, "King David."